-Upper Street Events, part of Immediate Media Company Limited (‘Immediate’ or ‘we’) are committed to protecting your personal information when you are using our digital platforms, including our websites and mobile apps.
+Upper Street Events and River Street Events, part of Immediate Media Company Limited (‘Immediate’ or ‘we’) are committed to protecting your personal information when you are using our digital platforms, including our websites and mobile apps.
 We strive to make your experience on our digital platforms enjoyable, relevant and customised to your preferences and interests.
 We do this by using cookies.

 This policy provides the following information: